jamietre/CsQuery/README.md

     PM> Install-Package CsQuery

-The current package on NuGet is 1.1.0.
+The NuGet package will always reflect the release noted here.
+The code on GitHub may contain changes since the last NuGet release.

 ### Roadmap